 While little progress had been made in this regard, conservationists apprehended that the Makli necropolis might be downgraded and put on the Unesco list of endangered monuments.
-This would put the country in an embarrassing situation
+This would put the country in an embarrassing situation internationally, they added.

 The sources said that a large number of flood victims had stayed at the monuments of the Makli necropolis last year.
 Being unaware of the historical importance of the necropolis, many of them spoiled the beauty of the monuments while the few archaeological department staffers deputed there could not manage the crowd.
 The sources added that when Unesco came to know about the floods and the damage the necropolis faced, a two-member team of Unesco and ICOMOS representatives was constituted and sent to Sindh to evaluate the situation.